 After serving 25 years in law enforcement, Perez retired from West Chicago and returned to College of DuPage as the program manager for the Suburban Law Enforcement Academy (SLEA), where he used his experience to guide and mentor police recruits as they begin their careers to protect and serve others.
-He currently serves as Deputy Chief with the North Chicago Police Department.
+He currently serves as Chief with the North Chicago Police Department.

 “We have made some positive changes in the department that are making an impact on our community,” he said.